harelba/q/README.markdown

 ## Philosophy
 This tool has been designed with general Linux/Unix design principles in mind.
 If you're interested in these general design principles, read the amazing book http://catb.org/~esr/writings/taoup/ and specifically http://catb.org/~esr/writings/taoup/html/ch01s06.html.
 If you believe that the way this tool works goes strongly against any of the principles, I would love to hear your view about it.

+## Contact
+Any feedback/suggestions/complaints regarding this tool would be much appreciated.
+Contributions are most welcome as well, of course.

+Harel Ben-Attia, harelba@gmail.com, @harelba on Twitter